St. Augustine in Winter: Where to Stay for Couples (and Families)

 Why Winter in St. Augustine Works

 When winter rolls in, St. Augustine glows—literally.
 From mid-November through January, the Nights of Lights turn the nation’s oldest city into a lantern-lit postcard.
 Cooler temps mean easy strolling, cozy dinners, and beach walks without the summer crowds.
-This guide focuses on mid-range stays for couples first, with easy tweaks for families, across three great bases: the walkable Historic District, Anastasia Island/St. Augustine Beach, and the quieter sands of Butler and Crescent Beach that is close to the swim with the dolphins program.
+This guide focuses on mid-range stays for couples first, with easy tweaks for families, across three great bases: the walkable Historic District, Anastasia Island/St. Augustine Beach, and the quieter sands of Butler and Crescent Beach that is close to the swim with the dolphinsin St Augustine Beach program.

 Area 1: Historic District (Walkable & Romantic)